Can I Use This Product on My Organic Farm?

 The O Symbol

-The chemical control sections in the Handbook use an O symbol to identify products that may be NOP compliant.
+The chemical and biological control sections in the Handbook use an O symbol to identify products that may be NOP compliant.
 This symbol indicates that the active ingredient in the material is allowed for use on organic farms.
 If a brand name product is identified, it was confirmed to be on the Washington State Department of Agriculture (WSDA) or Organic Materials Review Institute (OMRI) Brand Name Materials List at the time of writing (see “Brand Name Materials Lists”).
 However, when product formulations change, their compliance with NOP standards can also change.
 Before using a new product check up-to-date copies of published Brand Name Materials Lists and/or ask your certification agency whether the product is allowed for use on organic farms.

 Allowed and Prohibited Substances